douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * subjektiva - subjective
 * subjektiveco - subjectivity
 * subjekto - subject
-* subkompreni - to understand, to grasp
+* subkompreni - to understand; to grasp
 * subpremi - to suppress
 * subpremo - oppression
 * subskribi - to sign